Publishing data to California Open Data aka CKAN#

 Create dataset and metadata#

-For new tables, a CKAN destination will be created with UUIDs corresponding to each model that will be published.
-If you are using dbt exposures, you will need to update the meta field here to map the dbt models to the appropriate UUIDs.
+For new tables, a CKAN destination will need to be created with UUIDs corresponding to each model that will be published by adding a new resource here.

 For example: